MarshallAsch/ns3-action/README.md

 #### `pre_run`

-**optional** A command or script that can be specified to run before the simulation code get compiled or run.
+**optional** A script that can be specified to run before the simulation code get compiled or run.

+Note that this will be run from the NS3 directory, the script directory must be relative to the repository root and should not include a leading '/'

 #### `post_run`

-**optional** A command or script that can be specified to run before the simulation code get compiled or run.
+**optional** A script that can be specified to run before the simulation code get compiled or run.
 If this is specified then the return value of this script is used.

+Note that this will be run from the NS3 directory, the script directory must be relative to the repository root and should not include a leading '/'

 #### `location`